- Policy

 Copy link to Cross-border resources to TOSSD recipients (Pillar 1)Geographic allocation

-Copy link to Sectoral distributionIn 2023, 40% of Argentina’s cross-border activities targeted social infrastructure and services in TOSSD recipients in activity terms.
-Support in this area primarily focused on government and civil society (17%), mainly in human rights, government and civil society statistics and data, and public sector management.
-Just over a third (36%) of Argentina’s South-South co-operation activities targeted production sectors, mainly focused on support for agriculture, forestry and fishing (27%).
+Copy link to Sectoral distributionIn 2024, 56% of Argentina’s cross-border activities targeted social infrastructure and services in TOSSD recipients in activity terms.
+Support in this area primarily focused on culture (16%) and population policies (14%).
+Just under a third (32%) of Argentina’s South-South co-operation activities targeted production sectors, mainly focused on support for agriculture, forestry and fishing (18%).

-Copy link to Triangular co-operationIn 2023, Argentina engaged in triangular co-operation activities in Latin America and the Caribbean and Eastern Africa.
-The main sectors of its triangular co‑operation were agriculture, forestry and fishing.
+Copy link to Triangular co-operationIn 2024, Argentina engaged in triangular co-operation activities in Latin America and the Caribbean and sub-Saharan Africa.
+The main sectors of its triangular co‑operation were social infrastructure, population policies and health.

-In 2024, according to Argentina, the country conducted triangular co-operation activities mostly with international co-operation agencies such as: the Spanish Agency for International Development Cooperation, Camões – Instituto da Cooperação e da Língua, GIZ, Japan International Cooperation Agency, and with international and regional bodies, such as the United Nations and the Inter-American Institute for Cooperation on Agriculture, among others.
+In 2024, according to Argentina, the country conducted triangular co-operation activities mostly with international co-operation agencies such as the Spanish Agency for International Development Cooperation; Camões – Instituto da Cooperação e da Língua; GIZ; the Japan International Cooperation Agency; and with international and regional bodies such as the United Nations, the Inter-American Institute for Cooperation on Agriculture and the Pan-American Health Organization, among others.
 Argentina is a member of the Global Partnership Initiative on Effective Triangular Co-operation.

 Learn more about triangular co-operation.